 CAPE System Launch: What U.S. Importers Need to Know

 The U.S. Customs and Border Protection (CBP) has confirmed that the CAPE (Consolidated Administration and Processing of Entries) system will launch on April 20, 2026.
-This electronic portal within ACE will allow importers of record and their authorized customs brokers to file for refunds of IEEPA tariff duties that were ruled unconstitutional by the Supreme Court.
+The April 2026 guidance now makes clear that this is a structured ACE workflow with strict validations, not a general catch-all refund shortcut.

 What is CAPE?